Tommos0/docker-term-letsencrypt/README.md

 # The admin email (this is required when requesting a certificate)
 SSL_ADMIN_EMAIL=admin@mydomain.org
 ```
-Let's encrypt has a [rate limit](https://letsencrypt.org/docs/rate-limits/) of a few generated certificates per domain per month, so you cannot just generate new certificates every time container is restarted.
+Let's encrypt has a [rate limit](https://letsencrypt.org/docs/rate-limits/) of a few generated certificates per domain per month, so you cannot just generate new certificates every time the container is restarted.
-So you should keep the generated certificates and config by mounting persisted volumes at:
+So you should keep the generated certificates and config by mounting persistent volumes at:
 - `/etc/letsencrypt`
 - `/cert`